Employment Separation Certificate (SU001) 106-07060050

 Note: only send Q267 letters to Australian-based employers.
 For processes for overseas employers - see Overseas Employers below.

-• employer been contacted by a Service Officer to provide a verbal SU001
+- the employer was contacted by Services Australia to provide a verbal SU001

 Customer does not have SU001 - cannot submit Online Claim